The Legend of Dragoon: Music

 The music of The Legend of Dragoon was co-composed by Dennis Martin and Takeo Miratsu.
 Martin was both the soundtrack programmer and pianist.
 The soundtrack featured contributions from guitarist Chuei Yoshikawa, bass work by Jonathan Maron (Groove Collective), percussion from Ray Grappone (Hipbone Records), and saxophone by Jay Rodriguez (also of Groove Collective).
 The synthesizer operator was Tetsuo Yamazaki.
 The music recording sessions were split between the Tokyo-based SEDIC and the Sound On Sound studio in New York.
 Mixing was also done at Sound On Sound.
 The Legend of Dragoon was Martin's first work for a video game; he was chosen because Sony wanted a different musical style to other RPGs at the time.
 Martin was supposed to compose the game's music himself, but the game's 4 CD-length made this impractical and the Japanese staff hired Miratsu to create additional music.
 Martin and Miratsu did not meet each other while working on the game, although Martin stated that having a native Japanese composer with a different style broadened the soundtrack's variety.

 Martin struggled to create music during the early stages of development.
 He used the game's artwork and storyboards for inspiration when creating the tracks.
 One of the two demo discs Martin submitted became the music for the opening CGI cutscene.
 The game's main theme, "If You Still Believe", was performed by Elsa Raven.
-The song was composed, written and produced and Martin.
+The song was composed, written and produced by Martin.
 The recording of the theme song was split between Tokyo and New York.